-During the summer we organised some photography walks for Leeds Asylum Seekers Support Network members.
+During the summer we organised some photography walks with LASSN (Leeds Asylum Seekers’ Support Network), for their participants on the Connecting Opportunities project.
 These informal sessions were aimed at introducing people to new areas of Leeds or getting them to look at familiar places in new ways.
 Participants learned techniques to take more interesting photographs using their phones and digital cameras, learned how to edit their photographs and were introduced to new vocabulary.

 Roundhay Park Specialist Gardens